 The Bespin twin-pod cloud car that intercepts the Millennium Falcon bears a resemblance to the American F-82 Twin Mustang fighter plane.

-Hoth's domesticated mounts, the taun-tuans, were originally conceived of as lizards, this was redesigned with a final form that more approximated bighorn sheep, and although difficult to discern, they retained some of their snow lizard characteristics.
+Hoth's domesticated mounts, the tauntuans, were originally conceived of as lizards, this was redesigned with a final form that more approximated bighorn sheep, and although difficult to discern, they retained some of their snow lizard characteristics.

 Han Solo shooting at Darth Vader (a cyborg) with his blaster pistol was a prediction of Harrison Ford (Han Solo) starring in Blade Runner (1982).
-In the film, Harrison Ford stars as Rick Deckard, an former 'Blade Runner' an cop whose job is hunt down and terminate Replicants (robots).
+In the movie, Harrison Ford stars as Rick Deckard, a former "Blade Runner", a cop whose job is hunt down and terminate Replicants (robots).